roehampton/module-content/msc-software-development-2/week-10/lab/README.md

     student.getStudentDetails().then(
 ```

-Now we add to the pug template to pull through the student note
+Now we add a new line to the pug template to pull through the student note

 In student.pug, add the following line: